Six ways to improve solar production

 The Clean Energy Regulator found almost 20% of rooftop solar systems weren’t functioning properly, and many Australians are missing out on lower bills.
 So, how will you know if your solar’s not working?

-Here at DC Power Co, we let our customers know if their solar system ever stops exporting electricity to the grid with our Solar Alert, so they don’t miss out on their solar savings.
-If they have a smart meter, they can also check their DC Power Co app to see their system’s electricity export on a daily basis.
+Here at DC Power Co, we monitor our customers’ solar production and let them know if their solar system ever stops exporting electricity to the grid with our Solar Alert, so they don’t miss out on their solar savings.

 If the feed-in numbers look normal, your system should be working well.